Academic Advising, Retention, and Completion

-Professional staff within the Center assist freshmen, students without a declared major and students in the process of changing majors review their progress toward the fulfillment of degree requirements and advise these students on developing academic goals, planning programs, selecting courses, investigating majors and minors, clarifying catalog year choices and meeting standards.
-In addition, the Center’s staff members conduct specific programs for students who have received academic warnings or who are on academic probation to assist these students in regaining good academic standing.
+Professional staff within the Office assist freshmen, new transfer students, students without a declared major and students in the process of changing majors.
+Advisers review students' progress toward the fulfillment of degree requirements and advise these students on developing academic goals, planning programs, selecting courses, investigating majors and minors, clarifying catalog year choices and meeting standards.
+In addition, the Office’s staff members conduct specific programs for students who have received academic warnings or who are on academic probation to assist these students in regaining good academic standing.

-The Center’s Student Academic Advisers (SAA) are specially selected, trained and supervised peer advisers who assist students with questions about their degree progress and academic requirements on a walk-in basis.
+The Office’s Student Academic Advisers (SAA) are specially selected, trained and supervised peer advisers who assist students with questions about their degree progress and academic requirements on a walk-in basis.
 The SAA staff also does outreach programs with student groups and organizations.

 First-Year Experience (FYE) Advising Program